hopecatcher/devops-challenge/README.md

 $kubectl create configmap app-config --from-literal=SECRET_TOKEN=asecuretokenwouldnormallygohere
 ```

-#### Edit The config map to add the rest of the variable by running
+#### Edit The config map to add the rest of the variable by running:

 ```
 $kubectl edit configmap app-config